anguzmar/Masters-Thesis/README.md

 # Master's Thesis
-This repository holds the different scripts used for my Master's thesis, as well as the final document itself.
+This repository holds the different scripts used for my Master's thesis, the final document itself, the presentation, images and source files.

 ## Overview
 In summary, in this thesis we perform two types of network slicing on top of a **Software Defined